karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/04-get-started_with_georaster.md

    /*
     * SDO_GEOR_RA.rasterMathOp example
     * Transform a set of RGB orthophotos into gray scale images.
-    * Create a copy of the four rasters in RASTER_IMAGES, taking the average of * * the three RED, GREEN and BLUE pixels.
-This produces single-band rasters.
+    * Create a copy of the four rasters in RASTER_IMAGES, taking the average of the three RED, GREEN and BLUE pixel values(naive way).
+    * This produces single-band rasters.
     */
    declare
       v_georid number;